Soumyabrata/Soumyabrata.github.io/publications.md

 + Y. Li, H. Wang, S. Wang, J. Xu, Y. H. Lee, and S. Dev, BSANet: A Bilateral Segregation and Aggregation Network for Real-time Cloud Segmentation, *Remote Sensing Applications: Society and Environment*, 2025.

-+ S. Dhang, M. Zhang, and S. Dev, LaBINet - An Approach for Seamlessly Integrating New Advertisement into an Existing Scene, *IEEE Transactions on Artificial Intelligence*, 2025.
++ S. Dhang, M. Zhang, and S. Dev, LaBINet - An Approach for Seamlessly Integrating New Advertisement into an Existing Scene, *IEEE Transactions on Artificial Intelligence*, 2025. [<a href="https://soumyabratadev.wordpress.com/wp-content/uploads/2025/07/dhang2025labinet.pdf">PDF</a>] [<a href="https://github.com/Soumyabrata/LaBI-Net-billboard-integration">code</a>]

 + J. Yang, S. Dev, and A. G. Campbell, RenderKernel: High-level programming for real-time rendering systems, *Visual Informatics*, 2024.